kciy/msc-thesis/README.md

 * [WorkflowHub](https://workflowhub.eu/workflows/439)

 #### Avian Influenza Virus Analysis
-Find the closest reference for each segment with VAPOR, map against this hybrid refence with BWA-MEM, filter, consensus sequence construction and phylogenetic tree construction with IQ-Tree for HA and NA genes.
+Find the closest reference for each segment with VAPOR, map against this hybrid reference with BWA-MEM, filter, consensus sequence construction and phylogenetic tree construction with IQ-Tree for HA and NA genes.

 #### Foot and Mouth Disease Virus Analysis
 Serotyping, WGS analysis.